darenm/SpectNextTemplate/readme.md

     This script calls two other scripts:

     * Downloads and extracts the latest ZX Next image and roms
-    * Downloads CSpect, openal, sjamplus, and hdfmonkey.
+    * Downloads CSpect, openal, sjasmplus, and hdfmonkey.

 1. Open Visual Studio Code and install the **Z80 Macro-Assembler** - I use the problem matcher to highlight errors, etc.